bprinty/vuex-reflect/docs/guide/models/properties.md

                 // 2.
 Mutate data using mutate function
                 // 3.
 Store data on instance (not in Vuex store until commit)

-obj.commit();   // Dispatch Vuex store action that will:
+await obj.commit();   // Dispatch Vuex store action that will:
                       //   1.
 Make axios request to update data, return promise
                       //   2.
 Wait for response
                       //   3.
 Update new value in Vuex store

 console.log(obj.myProp); // Use Vuex getter to pull property from store for instance.
 ```